 University train station is just a 10-minute walk from the centre of campus too, making it easy for spectators, athletes, and delegates to travel to our venues from all over the UK and beyond.

 Ready to deliver a sports event with impact?
 Get in touch today.

-When you host your event at the University of Birmingham, you’ll be supported by a dedicated sporting events team: Tom Clift, Head of Commonwealth Games Project Delivery; Leanne Drury, Project and Events Manager (Major Sports Events); Sarah Smith, Events Manager for Sport; and Director of Sport Andy Alford.
+When you host your event at the University of Birmingham, you’ll be supported by a dedicated sporting events team: Tom Clift, Head of Commonwealth Games Project Delivery; Leanne Drury, Project and Events Manager (Major Sports Events) and Director of Sport Andy Alford.

 They have been getting campus ready for the Birmingham 2022 Commonwealth Games, which – from 28 July to 8 August – will see: